Yahtzee Croshaw: Game development

 In 2015, Croshaw released the mobile game Hatfall in collaboration with Addicting Games and Defy Media.
 PC Magazines Will Greenwald scored the game 3.5/5, describing the game as "a funny little take on casual mobile games that doesn't offer any depth or complexity," while adding that the game "does a good job of taking the piss out of games (and you as the player) with the sharp-tongued Britishness of Yahtzee's writing and the minimalism of his animations."

 In November 2013, Croshaw released the beta version of the Lovecraftian horror roguelike The Consuming Shadow, On 30 July 2015, the full game was released.
 Destructoids Stephen Turner scored the game 4/10, describing the game as "more Frankenstein's Monster than Eldritch Abomination, shambling along [...] with once fresh parts, dug up from here and there."
 On 20 November, a new version of the game was released on Steam, which included new features.

 In May 2019, Croshaw began a new video series called Dev Diary, wherein he would develop 12 freeware games over the course of a year.

 His latest game, Starstruck Vagabond, was announced for a 2024 release, and ultimately came out on Steam on 24 May 2024.
 It received a positive review from Screen Rant, and a mixed review from Hardcore Gamer.

-Yahtzee does all the artwork for his games himself in MS Paint, lending his games what Wonder How Two described as "a delightfully old-school Sierra look, like in King's Quest 3."
+Yahtzee does all the artwork for his games himself in Microsoft Paint, lending his games what Wonder How Two described as "a delightfully old-school Sierra look, like in King's Quest 3."
 The music in a number of his games was composed by Mark Lovegrove.